RPsByteCode/RPsByteCode/README.md

 ## 👋Hii, I’m Rutik!

-* *A Second-year Computer Engineering student with a knack for problem-solving and a passion for coding.*
+* *A Computer Engineering student with a knack for problem-solving and a passion for coding.*

 ## 🔍 What excites me: